naonaorange/monkeyrunner/README.md

 This is monkeyrunnver bat file.

-Original file (install by Android Stuido) does not work because file path was wrong.
+Original file (installed by Android Stuido) does not work because file path was wrong.

 So, I update bat file to work.